JavaScript is required for many of our website features (such as signing in)

 And he also says how the elder ones are regarded as companions by their parents, take responsibilities earlier are more exposed to adult environment.

-Anyways your point taken thumbs up
+Anyways your point taken

 The peer group And parental attention play a significant role for the children in their lives.